 - Is car rental insurance mandatory in Costa Rica?

-- How does car rental insurance work in Costa Rica?
+- How does Costa Rica Car rental insurance work?

 - Your Credit Card’s LDW